n8nKOR/n8n-workflow-mcp/examples/config/README.en.md

 ### 2. Select and Apply Configuration File
 1. Select the appropriate configuration file from the file list above.
 2. Copy the contents of the selected file.
-3. Paste it into the Claude Desktop configuration file.
+3. Paste it into the Claude Code & Cursor configuration file.
 4. Modify the file paths to match your environment.

 ### 3. Path Modification Guide